jmg5369/ReadMe-Generator/README.md

 ## Usage

-You will launch the terminal and type node index.js, follow the promts, and a readme file will be generated for you!
+Upon entering the code, launch the terminal, and type node index.js, follow the promts, and a readme file will be generated for you!

 ## License